 The Elections Committee shall consist of the four 3L Representatives and any Officer of the SBA currently in their final year of law school.
 The President shall serve as the Elections Coordinator.
 In the event that the sitting President is running in the upcoming election, the SBA shall designate a 3L Representative to serve as Elections Coordinator.
 The Elections Coordinator shall be the chair of the Elections Committee.
 The Elections Committee shall create all handouts for elections; solicit candidates; tally votes; and perform any other tasks related to SBA elections and voting on the NYU campus.

 5. Ad Hoc Committees

-5.2.
-The President may appoint, with the advice and consent of the SBA, the chairpersons of any ad hoc committee formed.
+5.2.1.
+The President may appoint, with the advice and consent of the SBA, the chairpersons of any Ad Hoc Committees formed.

-5.3.
-The Vice President shall be responsible for supervising all ad hoc committees and their effective operation.
+5.4.
+The Vice President shall be responsible for supervising all Ad Hoc Committees and their effective operation.

 6. Student-Faculty Committees

 6.1.1.
-Students wishing to apply to serve on a student-faculty committee must fill out an electronic application form and email it to the SBA at firstname.lastname@example.org.
-The application will consist of general personal information and a short paragraph (300 words or less) describing why the student wants to be on the particular committee.
+Students wishing to apply to serve on a student-faculty committee must submit an electronic application and email it to the SBA at email@example.com.
+The application will consist of at least general personal information and a short paragraph describing why the student wants to be on the particular committee.
 There shall be one statement submitted for each committee to which the student applies.

 6.1.3.
 Descriptions of the Student-Faculty Committees are listed in Appendix A. These descriptions and committees are subject to change.

 6.2.1.
-Student-Faculty Representatives will be recommended by the President and Vice President and approved by a vote of the SBA on the SBA, except for those students chosen in accordance with Section 6.2.3, 6.2.4, or 6.2.7.
+Student-Faculty Representatives will be recommended by the President and Vice President and approved by a vote of the SBA Board of Governors except for those students chosen in accordance with Section 6.2.3, 6.2.4, or 6.2.7.

-6.2.4.
-Student Representatives will be notified by the President of their selection.
-A complete list of Student-Faculty Representatives, with their contact information, will be emailed to the Dean’s Office before the end of September and published to the SBA website.
+6.2.2.
+Student Representatives will be notified by the President or Vice-President of their selection.
+A complete list of Student-Faculty Representatives, with their contact information, will be emailed to the Office of Student Affairs before the end of September and published to the SBA website.

 6.3.1.
-Student-Faculty Representatives will give regular reports of the business of their committees within 48 hours of their committee’s meeting.
-They will submit written reports to the SBA.
+Student-Faculty Representatives shall give reports of the business of their committees to the Vice-President of the SBA.

 6.3.2.
-Student-Faculty Representatives chosen in accordance with Section 6.2.5 will additionally be responsible for reporting to the constituent groups of the ALSA Selection Board.
+Student-Faculty Representatives chosen in accordance with Section 6.2.5 will additionally be responsible for reporting to the ALSA Selection Board.

 7. Student Groups and Organizations

 7.1.1.
 Student Groups must be recognized as per the process outlined in the SBA Constitution, Article 16, Section 1.
-Proposed groups must submit a petition signed by peers supporting formation of the organization, a mission statement, and a constitution, which shall include procedures for compliance with SBA funding guidelines, and shall provide for a procedure for the group's members to select and remove its officers.
+Proposed groups must submit a petition signed by peers supporting formation of the organization, a mission statement, and a constitution, which shall include procedures for compliance with SBA funding guidelines and shall provide for a procedure for the group's members to select and remove its officers.
 The group must also submit a budget proposal that complies with Section 8 of the SBA Bylaws.
 All of these documents are to be reviewed and considered by the SBA prior to approval.
-The budgets for new student organizations are approved separately through the Finance Committee to the extent that the Finance Committee finds appropriate.
+The budgets for new student organizations are reviewed and approved separately through the Finance Committee to the extent that the Finance Committee finds appropriate.

 7.1.2.
-The Proposed Student Groups shall send a representative(s) to the SBA meeting and deliver a presentation about their group.
-It is important that the proposed Student Groups explain why their group satisfies a need that is NOT met by any other group.
-The group should also explain how it plans to perpetuate itself.
+The Proposed Student Groups shall send a representative(s) to the SBA meeting to deliver a presentation about their group.
+It is important that representatives from proposed Student Groups explain why their group satisfies a need that is NOT met by any other group.
+A proposed Student Group should also explain how it plans to perpetuate itself.

-Approved Student Groups may lose their standing if they are defunct (meaning, no programming and no activity) for more than four (4) consecutive semesters.
+Approved Student Groups may lose their standing if they are defunct (meaning no programming and no activity) for more than four (4) consecutive semesters.
 In the event that an Approved Student Group loses its standing, it may have to go through the complete process outlined in Section 7.1 to re-obtain recognition.